isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/mentorship-programme.md

 [Follow our Facebook page to get updates on the programme and mentors!](https://www.facebook.com/SwitchSingapore/)

-### Student-exclusive price to SWITCH 2021 and EES, of ~~USD50~~ SGD10
+### Student-exclusive price of ~~USD50~~ SGD10 to SWITCH 2021 and the EES, through 8 August 2021

-As an exclusive promotion to students through 8 August 2021, both Singaporean and international students get to enjoy **an all-in price of ~~USD50~~ SGD10 to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES) (inclusive of Mentorship Programme)**!
+As an exclusive promotion to students through 8 August 2021, both Singaporean and international students get to enjoy **an all-in price of ~~USD50~~ SGD10 to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES)**!

-Don't miss this time-limited promotion only for students - sign up [here](https://bit.ly/EESapply) **by 8 August 2021, 2359 (SGT)** with your school email!
+Don't miss this time-limited promotion only for students - sign up [here](https://bit.ly/EESapply) **by 8 August 2021, 2359 (SGT) with your school email!**

-Once you have signed up for the EES, you will be onboarded to an always-on SWITCH platform where you can access both SWITCH 2021 and its other year-long events such as monthly webinars, on top of the EES.
+Once you have signed up for the EES, you will be onboarded to **an always-on SWITCH platform** where you can access SWITCH 2021 and its other year-long events such as monthly webinars and connect with fellow delegates throughout 2021, on top of the EES.